robere2/robere2/README.md

 ### Hi there 👋

 My name is Erik.
-I'm a Computer Science student at Rensselaer Polytechnic Institute.
+I'm a Computer Science graduate from Rensselaer Polytechnic Institute.
 I enjoy working on web development and graphical interfaces for work.
 My hobbies include videography, live broadcasting, and 3D printing.

 Please feel free to reach out to me via [my website](https://ecr.dev/#contact).